Deutsch | 中文

 Strategies comparison

 The table below distinguishes four major approaches to file translation.
-These are translation without CAT support (A), direct translation with CAT support (B), and the two strategies shown in the flowchart on the Translation of CAT-incompatible files page (C, D).
+These are translation without CAT support (A), direct translation with CAT support (B), and the two strategies shown in the flowchart on the previous page (C, D).
 The first three (A–C) are available only with editable files, while strategy D works for all file types, including scans.
-We offer support for any of these strategies.

 Editable files

-A Translation without CAT support – the translator simply types the translation into the original file and adjusts the formatting, if necessary
+A Translation without CAT support – the translators simply type the translation into the original file and adjust the formatting, if necessary

 Non-editable files